wp-plugins/team-members/readme.txt

 6. Finding the shortcode (admin view)

 == Changelog ==
+= 2.1.2 =
+* SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
+* Social links open in new windows

 = 2.1.1 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
 * Fixes for picture display